 I am told, via my friend Alison on Facebook and the person who took the photo above of a print-out from Man Mo Temple (click on it to read the marvelously wacky predictions), that this will be a "wonderful year" for the horse.
 You may also spot the interesting mention of my "lucky accessory" of a Kirin unicorn.

-But even before this past week or so, I have been thinking of her.
 It has been dawning on me lately, how blessed I was to be born to this woman.
 In Buddhist teachings, we hear of karma.
 We hear of how we planted seeds of actions way back in the past and how these now ripen as experiences, as appearances, as the content of our lives.
 To have appeared in Jenny Tyrrell's life, I had extraordinary karma ripening.

 A carpet was the topic of an inspired conversation this week.
 It lies on my living room floor (above) and sometimes visitors will pause and stare into the thing.
 It is a curious creation that emits a strange power.
 This carpet, or Gabbeh to be more precise, is of an indeterminate age and originally harks from an Iranian village.
 I know this because I found a little piece of material sewn onto the back of the thing that explained it so.